Bristol Premier Combination

 The Bristol Premier Combination currently known as the uhlsport Bristol Premier Combination Football League is a football competition based in and around Bristol, England.
 The league is affiliated to the Gloucestershire County FA, and it has two divisions, the Premier Division and Premier One.
-The Premier Division sits at level 12 of the English football league system and is one of three feeders to the Gloucestershire County League.
+The Premier Division is one of three feeders to the Gloucestershire County League.
 In turn, the Bristol Premier Combination is fed by the Bristol and District League.

 History

 The league was formed in 1957 and at one stage was known as the County of Avon Premier Combination.

 Among the clubs that have left the Bristol Premier Combination and now compete at a higher level are: